 We saw Ray Taylor, who is being “groomed” as the station’s star personality.
 He will please viewers who have been clamouring for more sophisticated, revue-type entertainment.
 This looks like his field.”

-This Is It! was followed by Seven Wonderful Nights, a half-preview preview of the upcoming week of shows to come from the new channel, then The Dinah Shore Show (featuring a performance by Joan Sutherland) and Summer Of The Seventeenth Doll, the film adaptation of the play written by Australian Ray Lawler.
+This Is It! was followed by Seven Wonderful Nights, a half-hour preview of the upcoming week of shows to come from the new channel, then The Dinah Shore Show (featuring a performance by Joan Sutherland) and Summer Of The Seventeenth Doll, the film adaptation of the play written by Australian Ray Lawler.

 Rival channels weren’t about to give the new channel a free kick for its first night, either — in particular HSV7, who at the last minute strategically programmed a Beatles special followed by the TV premiere of the film Guys And Dolls.